 and is managed by the Bureau of Land Management.

 The Mount Grafton Wilderness is large and extremely rugged with numerous rock outcrops, crags, and peaks scattered throughout the high country.
+Elevations, here, rise from about 6,100 feet to nearly 11,000 feet.
 The broad slopes of the mountain are host to extensive stands of quaking aspen and mountain mahogany as well as conifer species including white fir, limber, and bristlecone pine.